 We LOVED LOVED LOVED Cambodia.
 We loved the people.
 We loved the country.
 We loved the Khmer comfort food.
 We loved learning there’s so much more to Cambodia than Angkor Wat (we’ll get to that later) and the Khmer Rouge.
 Sadly Cambodia’s cultural heritage was pretty much lost under the Khmer Rouge regime, and I cannot even claim to understand how that felt.
-However, from the Cambodian people we met along the way, we did get a sense the county seems to be slowly healing and regaining their gorgeous culture that was stolen from them.
+However, from the Cambodian people we met on our drive from Phnom Penh to Siem Reap, we did get a sense the county seems to be slowly healing and regaining their gorgeous culture that was stolen from them.

 Many people visit Cambodia and decide to skip Phnom Penh for the more southern regions of Siem Reap or the beaches.
 We were excited to explore Phnom Penh and drive to Siem Reap rather than fly, to explore the country.
 We arrived after 24 hours of travel to the most vibrant city filled with the most incredible sights, smells and sounds we had ever imagined.